Antelope Canyon Arizona, USA Travel Guide

 Fewest crowds.
 Easier tour booking.
 Soft, diffused light without harsh shadows.

 A Navajo Nation permit fee is for entry to the tribal park.
 This fee, typically around $8-$10 per person, is almost always included in the price of your guided tour.
-You settle the combined tour and permit fee once you book your tour with an authorized Navajo operator.
+You settle the combined tour and permit fee when you book your tour with an authorized Navajo operator.

 Many operators have discontinued specialized "photography tours" that allowed tripods.
 Confirm rules regarding professional gear before booking.